Nondenon/The_Thesaurus_Builder/README.md

 - OpenRefine
 - Python
 - Excel

+### Why use this?
+If you manage a list of terms in a database management system—such as a museum collection management system—you might have enriched these terms with URIs from the [Art & Architecture Thesaurus (AAT)](https://vocab.getty.edu/sparql).
+However, your database may not include the hierarchical relationships between these terms.

+The script **terms2broaders.py** helps reconstruct these relationships by identifying broader terms already present in your database.
+Here’s how it works:

+1. **Extracting Parent URIs from AAT**
+   - Using OpenRefine, you have resolved your existing AAT URIs to retrieve their broader terms from the AAT hierarchy.
+   - Each term now has a corresponding list of broader term URIs extracted from AAT.

+2. **Matching Broader Terms to Your Existing Database**
+   - The script compares these broader term URIs to the URIs already stored in your database.
+   - If a match is found, the corresponding broader term is suggested as a hierarchical parent.

+### Why is this useful?
+- It helps **rebuild thesaurus relationships** using only the terms already in your system.
+- You don’t need to **add new terms manually**—instead, you can link existing ones.
+- It ensures your database remains **consistent and structured** without introducing unnecessary duplicates.

+In short, **terms2broaders.py** identifies and assigns broader terms to existing terms in your database, saving time and improving thesaurus integration.

 ### How does it work?
 To start you have to have a list of terms that are already aligned with the [Art & Architecture Thesaurus](https://vocab.getty.edu/sparql).
 Just a list of terms + their URI is enough.
 Keep in mind that you want to export a recordnumber/documentnumber/priref/whatever from you database in order to later be able to import the broader terms.